Glenn Stok is a technical writer who researches health issues he experienced. He writes about them to educate readers

 An Ophthalmologist is a medical doctor who can treat eye diseases.
 That's important if you have medical issues, such as I had with glaucoma.

 Another example of an issue that requires the attention of an Ophthalmologist is if you ever suddenly have flashes and a lot of floaters.
 You need to get that checked fast.
 It could be a minor issue such as a detachment of the vitreous, the fluid in the eye.2 However, it can be more serious—such as a detachment of the retina, and that needs immediate attention.

 An Ophthalmologist can determine which of these issues is the cause of these symptoms, and he or she can treat it.

 Optometrist: Doctor for Vision Correction

 In the past, I used to go to an ophthalmologist to perform a vision test and write out a prescription for lenses.
 Then I would have it filled by a local optician who also sold me the frames.
 I often had issues with an incorrect lens, but I never had trouble when I had my prescription written by an optometrist.

-I concluded that since optometrists are specialists with optics of the eye, they understand the patient's needs better for vision correction.
+I concluded that since optometrists are specialists with optics of the eye, they understand the patient's needs for vision correction much better.

 Why an Optometrist Is Best for Vision Correction

 As I got older, I eventually needed progressive lenses.
 These are special lenses that have differing prescriptions from top to bottom.
 The top is for seeing far, and the bottom is for near.
 They are like bifocals, but without the line between distance and near.
 Progressive lenses change gradually from top to bottom.

 The first time I had progressives prescribed, I had my ophthalmologist do it.
 I could never get used to the glasses.